EberlyODL/chem110houck/algebra.md

 $$10^2\div10^{-6}\:=10^{8}$$

-If you're asked to express this as a decimal number, it would equal 0.00000001 (with 7 zeroes).
+If you're asked to express this as a decimal number, it would equal 100,000,000

 ## Solving Systems of Equations